KevGary/kevgary.github.io/_posts/2015-12-22-http-angularjs-demo.markdown

   }
 });
 {% endhighlight %}
-Now we are making an AJAX request to the reddit api with our user's text input.
+Now we are making an HTTP request to the reddit api with our user's text input.

 ##Conclusion
 In this demo, we built out a simple AngularJS front end that consumes the Reddit API through using a http factory.
 To detail our MVC design- the 'ng-click=get(search)' (index.html:11) is the user input from the view index.html), the controller 'GlobalController' receives the input from the view and calls the httpFactory where our data model, json data from reddit, is retrieved.
 Our controller then applies the gathered data from the model to the view with $scope.result (ng-app.js:7), displayed using angular syntax, {% raw %}{{result}}{% endraw %} (index.html:12).